 - Read the 3-star reviews — not the 1-star or 5-star ones.
 The middle reviews are where you find the honest assessments of build quality.

-The five picks
+The picks

-1. The everyday workhorse — for a primary bedroom
+1. The statement piece — for a bedroom you've been waiting to fix

-Burl Wood 6-Drawer Dresser
+EliteSet Curved 9-Drawer Burl Wood Dresser

-2. The compact pick — for smaller bedrooms or a guest room
+View on Amazon2.
+The compact pick — for smaller bedrooms or a guest room

-What I'd actually do
+View on AmazonWhat I'd actually do

 Whichever you pick, measure your room twice.
 Burl wood pieces have presence — they read bigger than their dimensions because of the visual weight of the grain.
 Leave it some breathing room.